learningequality/treediffer/docs/design.md

 structural annotations like  `parent_id` and all node attributes like title, description, files, assessment items, tags, etc., even if they haven't changed to allow for easy display of diffs and post-processing tasks.

+## Diff limitations

+ - Will not recognize assessment items that are moved between exercices